Get "Carb Smart" at CarbSmart®! Low Carb Foods, Sugar Free, & Diabetic Foods Call us toll free at: 877-279-7091

 When snack time rolls around, pull out the jar, and grab your cream cheese and pork rinds or low carb crackers.
 Spread some cream cheese on a pork rind or cracker, top with a slice or two of jalepeno, and stuff it in your face!
 Repeat.

 Your whole jar of sweetened peppers has the following: 94 Calories; 2g Fat; 4g Protein; 18g Carbohydrate; 9g Dietary Fiber; 9g usable carbs.
-Working out the per_piece counts of this was just too darned difficult, so we gave up - but cream cheese is very low carb, and pork rinds are carb_free.
-If you're using low carb crackers, read the label.
+Working out the per-piece counts of this was just too darned difficult, so we gave up – but cream cheese is very low carb, and pork rinds are carb-free.
+If you’re using low carb crackers, read the label.

 (Reprinted by permission from 500 More Low-Carb Recipes by Dana Carpender, 2004, Fair Winds Press)

-You'll want to have plenty of cold drinks on hand, too.
+You’ll want to have plenty of cold drinks on hand, too.
 Beer is the traditional beverage of choice on Game Day.
 You know Michelob Ultra is very low carb, as is Miller Lite.
-But consider, too, Milwaukee's Best Light (which I am convinced is just Miller Lite in a cheaper can,) Rock Green Light, Corona Lite, or Amstel Light.
-You'll want to have non_alcoholic stuff too - your favorite soda, some iced tea, or my favorite, sparkling water.
+But consider, too, Milwaukee’s Best Light (which I am convinced is just Miller Lite in a cheaper can,) Rock Green Light, Corona Lite, or Amstel Light.
+You’ll want to have non-alcoholic stuff too – your favorite soda, some iced tea, or my favorite, sparkling water.

 Last year I finished this article by saying "I hope your team wins.
 Whoever's playing."
 Can't do that this year.
 Despite my not watching the game, I hope the Colts win.
 Do you know what kind of regional gloom I'm going to have to put up with if they lose?